3 MIN READ OR WATCH

 “A brand is a result – it’s a person’s gut feeling about a product, service or company.
 It’s in their heads and in their hearts…. a brand is your reputation.”
 Marty Neumeier

 So… what is an employer brand?
 It’s also a result – it’s how employees, past and present, feel about your company.
 It’s how potential employees perceive your values and culture.
 Essentially, an employer brand describes your company’s reputation as a place to work.

 This limitless choice has added a level of complexity and stress, which regularly drives us to apathy – a worrying trend for brands and retailers.
 But all companies should be equally concerned when it comes to the recruitment process.
 After all, deciding where to work may be a bigger decision than most and yet the same principles apply when choosing a product or an employer.

-L’Oreal & Netflix consistently make top employer brand lists for their clear strategies targeting the candidate community with engaging social channels and dedicated career websites, in stark contrast to the single ‘Career’ page buried in the footer of a consumer site.
+L’Oreal, EA & Netflix consistently make top employer brand lists for their talent acquisition strategies.
+They have clear Employee Value Propositions (EVP) that they communicate on social channels and dedicated career websites, in stark contrast to the single ‘Career’ page buried in the footer of a consumer site.

 What is your company doing to ensure it is first choice?